open-contracting/ocdskit/docs/contributing.rst

 A naive program buffers all inputs into memory before writing any outputs.
 Since OCDS files can be very large, all OCDS commands read inputs and write outputs progressively or one-at-a-time (that is, they "stream"), as much as possible.
 Streaming writes outputs faster and requires less memory than buffering.

-All OCDS commands stream input, using ``ijson`` to iteratively parse the JSON inputs with a read buffer of 64 kB, and stream output, using `json.JSONDecoder.iterencode() <https://docs.python.org/3/library/json.html#json.JSONEncoder.iterencode>`___ with a `default <https://docs.python.org/3/library/json.html#json.JSONEncoder.default>`__ function that postpones the evaluation of iterators.
-OCDS commands otherwise avoid buffering by using iterators instead of lists (for example, ``package-releases`` sets the package's ``releases`` to an iterator), using the `itertools <https://docs.python.org/2/library/itertools.html>`__ module.
+All OCDS commands stream input, using ``ijson`` to iteratively parse the JSON inputs with a read buffer of 64 kB, and stream output, using `json.JSONDecoder.iterencode() <https://docs.python.org/3/library/json.html#json.JSONEncoder.iterencode>`___ with a `default <https://docs.python.org/3/library/json.html#json.JSONEncoder.default>`__ method that postpones the evaluation of iterators.
+OCDS commands otherwise postpone the evaluation of the input stream by using iterators instead of lists (for example, ``package-releases`` sets the package's ``releases`` to an iterator), using the `itertools <https://docs.python.org/2/library/itertools.html>`__ module.

 The streaming behavior of each command is: